keboola/connection-docs/components/extractors/database/postgresql/index.md

 ##### PostgreSQL on CrunchyBridge

-It is possible to use {prodname} with: [CrunchyBridge](https://crunchybridge.com/); logical replication is already turned on.
+It is possible to use {prodname} with [CrunchyBridge](https://crunchybridge.com/); logical replication is already turned on.
 The `pgoutput` plugin is available.
-You will have to create a replication user and provide correct privileges.
+You will have to create a replication user and provide the correct privileges.

 #### Configuring the PostgreSQL server